 We talk a lot about mind+machine™ at Evalueserve, and probably the most important contribution that the human mind can make is asking the right questions.
 While it may seem counter-intuitive – as Claude Levi-Strauss put it – the wise man doesn’t give the right answers, he poses the right questions.
 And in our field – Intellectual Property and R&D intelligence – that means knowing how to create effective search queries – asking the right questions and using multiple sources.
 These queries are even more important when you consider that you will be asking them using data sources that will not interpret the query.
 At Evalueserve, we use and continually develop a Problem-Solution-Application Framework (PSA Framework) to better guide the ‘Minds’ of our search teams in achieving clients’ search objectives.

-The search objectives associated with a project can translate into many different queries – some quite focused but missing important documents (low recall, high precision), while others can be broad with a very low relevancy ratio (high recall, low precision) – however we want to be both more efficient and effective than that, and focus on what is required to answer the objectives.
+The patent search objectives associated with a project can translate into many different queries – some quite focused but missing important documents (low recall, high precision), while others can be broad with a very low relevancy ratio (high recall, low precision) – however we want to be both more efficient and effective than that, and focus on what is required to answer the objectives.
 In fact, most search objectives break down into three logical variables: the application, the problem (written as a customer benefit, or a technical problem, or both), and the solution (see diagram).

 As an example of how we would use this, say we have invented a new transparent material that can also change color under controllable conditions.
 This material can be used in windshields in cars to show directions and share proximity warnings.
-We could use the framework to break down the search criteria as follows:
+We could use the framework to break down the patent search process as follows:

 One approach is to convert this into a search query combining keywords like windshield, proximity warning, and transparent material using various search operators; while another approach is to create three or four different sets of queries focused individually at the Problem-Solution-Application logical variables and then combine them in a logical fashion.
 There are other important factors to consider before converting this into a proper search query, but we will get to them in later posts.
 For this post lets us examine how to effectively use the PSA framework.